sendblue-api/sendblue-api.github.io/docs/status.md

 ---
 id: status
 title: Message Status
+description: Determining Message Status | iMessage for Business - Sendblue
 sidebar_label: Message Status
 ---

 ## Resolving Pending Message Status

-Sometimes, when our servers are under heavy load, a request you make may come back with a status of `QUEUED`.
+A request you make will usually come back with a status of `QUEUED`.
 This will be most common when you batch several requests together.
 In such a scenario, it is important that you are aware of the final status of the message, so that you don't double message a user.
 In order to get the final status of your message, you may query the `/api/status` endpoint.

 ### Authentication

 Just like any other request to the API, make sure you include your credentials in the appropriate headers:

 ```js